How long have you been doing what you do and how did you get to be a Parenting Consultant and Educator?

 As I worked with more children, I realized that negative behavior often meant the child wanted to tell people that something bigger was wrong.
 We could make some progress working directly with the child, but deeper, longer-lasting changes could be made when parents proactively began making changes in the child’s home environment.

 When I had my own child, I realized I still had a lot to learn.
-Although I was better prepared than many parents, I had a Masters Degree in Psychology and years of experience working with children, I realized I had the pieces of the puzzle but didn’t know how to put them together.
+Although I was better prepared than many parents, I had a Masters Degree in Psychology and years of experience working with children, I realized I had the pieces of the puzzle but hadn't yet put them all together.

 My breakthrough came when I discovered new research in child development that explained why so much traditional advice just didn’t work.
 Dr. Gordon Neufeld, an internationally known clinical and developmental psychologist, focused on the child’s need for healthy attachment.
 He developed strategies that helped parents find solutions that prevented problems from arising and built long-term, loving relationships in families.
 Now parents don’t have to respond to the same issues over and over again – a process that leaves everyone frustrated with no time to enjoy what being a family is all about.